-On the night of December 24th 2007, after the Christmas Midnight Mass, disaster struck the church.
-A fire broke out sometime early on Christmas morning and rapidly spread through the building.
+On the night of December 23rd 2007, following a Christmas Carol service, disaster struck the church.
+A fire broke out and rapidly spread through the building in the early hours of Christmas Eve.
 According to the BBC news, about 50 firefighters were called out to the blaze which caused extensive damage: The tower, the nave and its roof were gutted and church contents, including the three original bells and the organ, were destroyed.
 Luckily the Midleton Chapel and the chancel escaped serious damage.

 Over the next few years St Nicholas' Church was lovingly restored and it is now back in full service with a beautifully restored interior.

 ANCIENT YEW TREE